ash-3d/PhoenixSimulation/README.md

-This work is based on Sunil Bhandari's R code in `https://github.com/linus131/DES_thermal_model`.
+This work is based on [research work](https://doi.org/10.3390/ma13214985) done at University of Maine by Sunil Bhandari and Roberto Lopez-Anido in `https://github.com/linus131/DES_thermal_model`.

-It's a wrapper around it using GCP with a UI and visualization of the printing process.
+This project is a wrapper around it using GCP with a UI and visualization of the printing process, optimized for speed and graphics rendering.
 Most of the project was made using AI-assisted coding.

 Further development ideas: